 We ski THURSDAYS beginning in January for six weeks.

 ADVISORS: Mrs. Moses, Mrs. Dale, and Mrs. Koopman

 Acadia Student Council has at least two general membership meetings each month.
 Our students participate in a parliamentary procedure forum.
 The advisors organize the election for Student Council officers which include pre-meetings, speech and poster approval, and speech practice.

 Student Council members are involved in several committee events throughout the school year, both before and after school.
 The Student Council advisors adopt an Acadian family during the holidays.
 They take a group of students shopping to purchase gifts, and then supervise other students as they wrap the items.
-Student council members participate in Accent on Acadia and provide tour guides for incoming fifth graders and their parents.
-The students also plan two Acadia dances, collect donations for CAPTAIN’S Food Pantry, participate in a fundraiser for the Leukemia and Lymphoma Society, and assist the Acadia Environment Committee in creating a positive atmosphere within the school.
+Student Council members provide tour guides for incoming fifth graders and their parents at the end of the school year.
+The students also plan two Acadia dances, collect donations for CAPTAIN’S Food Pantry, participate in a fundraiser for the Leukemia and Lymphoma Society, and assist the Acadia Environment Committee and Partnership Committee in creating a positive atmosphere within the school.

 ADVISORS: Mr. Lansley and Mr. Drown

 The Acadia Recycling club is designed to promote recycling throughout Acadia.
 The club ensures that all of school recycling bins are used properly and emptied each Friday morning.
 The club also will inspect all classroom recycling efforts to ensure that they meet the needs of the building.
 The club meets at 8:00 a.m. on Fridays from September through June.
 Students may ride the early bus or get dropped off at 8:00 at the Acadia main entrance.

 ADVISORS: Mrs. Case, Mrs. K. Miller, Mrs. Michael, Mrs. Hinman